How to Keep Wildfire Smoke Out of Your Home: 9 Ways to Improve Indoor Air Quality

 Evaporative coolers, also called swamp coolers, should not be used when wildfire smoke is a threat.
 Evaporative coolers pull outside air into a home, meaning they could increase the amount of smoke in the house.
 Turning off the evaporative cooler when it’s really hot outside, of course, can be dangerous as temperatures rise inside the home, particularly if you have no other means to cool down the space.
 You may have to evacuate to stay somewhere else, but it is important to only run an evaporative cooler when the outdoor air quality has improved.

-It is also not advisable to use portable air conditioners with a single hose vented outdoors when wildfire smoke is present in the outside air.
+When there’s wildfire smoke in the air outside, it is not a good idea to use portable air conditioners with a single hose vented outdoors.
 Smoke could get back into the house through the hose.
-Air conditioners with two hoses could also pose a potential risk; if you use one of these models to cool your home, take care to inspect the seal between the window and the vent kit to ensure that it is tight.
+Air conditioners with two hoses can also pose a potential risk; if you use one of these types of air conditioners to cool your home, take care to inspect the seal between the window and the vent kit to ensure that it is tight.

 If your home is near the site of a wildfire, you may have to clean up the ash that is left behind after the fire has stopped burning.
-However, just because the fire is no longer burning, it doesn’t mean that you are in the free and clear.
+Just because the fire is no longer burning, however, it doesn’t mean that you are in the clear.
 Burned ash or other debris can still pose a risk to your health and your home’s indoor air quality if they’re able to get inside.

 When cleaning up ash, cover your body with long pants, long shirts, socks and closed-toe shoes, and gloves to protect your skin.
 You should also wear an N95 respirator to prevent ash from getting into your lungs.
 Before leaving the cleanup site, remove the ash-covered clothing so you do not bring ash into your home (or car).

-Having a doormat outside each entrance to your home can help limit the amount of ash that finds its way into your home.
+Having a doormat outside each entrance to your home can limit the amount of ash that gets inside.
 Stomp your feet thoroughly before entering to remove as much ash as you can.
-Doormats should also be cleaned regularly to remove any lingering ash.
+Doormats should also be cleaned regularly to remove any lingering particles.
 Even when using a doormat, it is still a good idea to remove your shoes when you enter the house, as there will still be some ash particulates on your shoes.